 What Broadband Speed Do I Need For TV Cord Cutting?

-For HD streaming on ONE DEVICE at a time, and no one else at your house doing anything “heavy” on the internet, the common 17Mb broadband package is usually enough.
+For HD streaming on ONE DEVICE at a time and no one else at your house doing anything “heavy” on the internet, the common 17Mb broadband package is usually enough.

 Get a broadband package with no monthly limits.
 Streaming TV downloads A LOT of data via your internet connection.

 For example, An hour of HD content on Netflix will download up to 3GB of data.
 An hour of 4K content is up to 7GB of data.
-That means that even if you watch only 3 hours of HD TV a day, you would download 279GBs of data over a month.
+That means that even if you watch only 3 hours of HD TV a day, you will download 279GBs of data over a month.